 - You’re like, in a cool club? lol.
 This sort of speaks to the whole Elon Musk pedestal thing.
-I am not a fangirl for him but I can appreciate that he’s really created this incredible brand with Tesla, one that is sought-after and one that just feels cool to be a part of.
+I am not a fangirl for him (in fact, he is a big loser), but I can appreciate that he was part of the reason the Tesla brand became so sought-after and one that just feels cool to be a part of.
 Like how motorcyclists will greet each other with a little hand gesture, Tesla owners do a little nod/wave when we’re at Supercharging stations together (lol).
 There’s a nice community the Tesla Owners Club of Alberta.

 - It’s very pretty!
 On an entirely superficial level, the Tesla is just beautiful.
 Something people don’t realize it has is an entire glass roof (like your windshield just extends all the way across the top of the car lol).
 So that’s pretty.
 It’s sleek looking.
 The interior is quite nice (leather will do that lol).
 It’s pretty.

 Things We Do NOT Like About Ysabella, our Tesla Model Y: